PlayStation Architecture

 Image

-Let’s mention a ‘positive’ feature now for a change
+Let’s highlight a positive feature now for a change

-If a game strived for a more realistic scenery than the GPU could provide, one available option was to stack two triangles and use the Motion Decoder to feed pre-rendered cinematic on them.
-FMV video could weigh a lot of space, luckily the CD-ROM was prepared for this.
+When a game strived for a more realistic scenery than the GPU could provide in real time, one available option was to stack two triangles and use the Motion Decoder to stream pre-rendered cinematics onto them.
+FMV sequences required lots of storage space, but luckily, the CD-ROM was well-prepared for this.

-Some games relied on it specifically for composing backgrounds and, honestly, it was quite convincing to see them on a CRT TV, obviously modern emulators with upscaling capabilities will tell on very quickly.
+Some titles relied on this technique to compose backgrounds and, honestly, it looked quite convincing on a CRT television.
+Of course, modern emulators with upscaling capabilities will tell on very quickly.

 Video out

-The first revision of this console carries a surprising amount of video signals with the following ports:
+The first revision of this console carries a surprisingly wide range of video signals, accessible via the following ports:

 Audio